What is Finacea gel?

 Depending on the severity of the condition, the duration of treatment will vary from patient to patient.
 Results are normally apparent after 4 weeks of use, with most patients requiring several months of treatment to achieve the best results.
 If there is no improvement after one month of treatment for acne or two months of treatment for rosacea, or if the skin becomes severely irritated, then treatment should be stopped, and alternative options discussed with your prescriber.

-Full instructions can be found by clicking here to access the patient information leaflet.
+Full instructions can be found by reading the patient information leaflet.

 Finacea gel is intended to be used in patients over the age of 18 for the treatment of rosacea or over the age of 12 for the treatment of acne.